ERDDAP

 this is a smaller issue than the bandwidth/data transfer costs.

-(Again, it isn't that the service is over-priced,
+(Again, it isn't that the service is overpriced,

 it is that we are using and buying a lot of the service.)